 Anne Liwonjo, M.D.

-Finding yourself or a loved one hospitalized can be a worrisome and stressful time.
-You may be in pain, your family member might be confused, and you feel so vulnerable.
-Our job is to help you or your loved one during this time.
-Entrusted with your care, we work to replace fear with hope.
+Finding yourself or a loved one hospitalized can be worrisome and stressful.
+You may be in pain, your family member might be confused and you feel vulnerable.
+A hospitalist can help you or your loved one during this time.
+A hospitalist, entrusted with your care, seeks to replace fear with hope.

-We are four of many hospitalists ready to care for patients who find themselves hospitalized.
-We focus solely on taking care of hospitalized patients and coordinate their care during their hospital stay.
+Hospitalists are ready to care for patients who find themselves hospitalized.
+The focus is solely on caring for hospitalized patients and coordinating their care during their hospital stay.

-We don’t know anyone who ever wishes to be sick enough to go to the hospital.
-But if you do find yourself needing a hospital stay, know you are in good hands.
-Not only is the focus of our practice on hospitalized patients, but we’re also highly trained to treat patients with multiple complex medical issues.
-We provide high-quality, efficient patient and family centered care, which is what we all need and deserve.
+No one wants to be sick enough to go to the hospital.
+But if you need a hospital stay, know you are in good hands.
+Hospitalists focus on caring for hospitalized patients, and they are highly trained to treat patients with multiple complex medical issues.
+Hospitalists provide high-quality, efficient patient and family-centered care, which is what you need and deserve.